Dikshyanta34/Sales-transaction-application/README.md

 Parameters:

-a.Start Date and End date

-b.Customer (if no customer Id passed then return all data else the given customers data only)
+a.Customer (if no customer Id passed then return all data else the given customers data only)

 Requirement: